MicrosoftDocs/AdaptiveCards/AdaptiveCards/sdk/rendering-cards/android/extensibility.md

 ## Custom Parsing of Card Elements

-You may extend the parser to suport card elements that you have defined.
+You may extend the parser to support card elements that you have defined.
 For example, say we have a new element type that looks like this:
 ```json
 {
 	"type" : "MyType",